reef-technologies/handbook/agreements.md

 ## LLM tool use & funding

 Each Reef Technologies senior staff member is eligible to receive company-funded LLM service subscription (e.g. GitHub Copilot, ChatGPT Plus).
-The subscription is paid by Reef Technologies for entire time employee is actively using it for any tasks related to Reef Technologies projects.
+The subscription is paid by Reef Technologies for entire time it is being used it for any tasks related to Reef Technologies projects.
+Please make sure the subscription is terminated if you don't need it anymore to prevent license waste.

-Please note, while our default contract with clients allows use of LLMs, make sure to check with Senior Staff member before using LLM on any particular project.
+Please note, while our default contract with clients allows use of LLMs, make sure to check with a project manager before using LLM on any particular project.
+As of mid 2023 every client has approved LLMs except one that is still considering it.
 As for work done for Reef Technologies internal projects, you are free to use LLMs as you see fit.
 In all cases you are responsible for quality of your work, regardless if LLM was used to produce it or not.